The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/NSFW.md

 > ⚠️ **Content Warning**: These theme packs contain adult content and are intended for mature audiences only.
 >
 > ℹ️ By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
 The creator of these themes is not responsible for any misuse or inappropriate distribution of the content provided.
 Please use these themes responsibly and respect the rights of others.

-{: .warning }
-> {: .opaque }
-> ⚠️ **Content Warning**: These theme packs may include, but are not limited to the following types of content:
->
-> - Nudity or Partial Nudity
-> - Suggestive Themes
-> - Fetish or Kink-Related Content
-> - Explicit Images or Illustrations
-> - Boy Love (BL) or Girl Love (GL) Themes
-> - Other Content Intended for Mature Audiences